rhysseddon/Car-Owner-Reviews-MS3-Project/TESTING.md

 Functionality:

-- The username and password input fields should only allow 12 characters to be entered.
+- The username and password input fields must only allow 12 characters to be entered.
-- If less than 5 characters are entered the below line should turn red and when the register button is selected a warning will appear that reads: "Please match the format requested".
+- If less than 5 characters are entered the below line must turn red and when the register button is selected a warning will appear that reads: "Please match the format requested".
-- If both fields are correctly completed the below lines will turn green, the user will be redirected to the profile page and a flash message will appear: "WELCOME TO THE CLUB!"
+- If both fields are correctly completed the below lines will turn green, the user will be redirected to the profile page and a flash message must appear: "WELCOME TO THE CLUB!"
 ![Image](static/assets/images/readme-images/club-screenshot.png)
-- Testing should be now carried out by selecting "LOGOUT" in the navbar, then the previous username and password re entered to check if the registration has been successful.
+- Testing must be now carried out by selecting "LOGOUT" in the navbar, then the previous username and password re entered to check if the registration has been successful.
-- The "Login Here" link below should redirect to login page.
+- The "Login Here" link below must redirect to login page.

 ## Login Page

 Display:

-- Should retain the basic layout and remain responsive on all screen sizes.
+- Must retain the basic layout and remain responsive on all screen sizes.
-- Should have the central title "LOGIN"
+- Must have the central title "LOGIN"
-- Central card panel form should display.
+- Central card panel form must display.
 - Username input with icon and placeholder "Please enter a username - between 5 and 12 characters"
 - Password input with icon and placeholder "Please enter a password - between 5 and 12 characters"
 - Central "LOGIN" button.
-- Below card panel centrally should read "Not Registered?
-Register Here" and the "Register Here" text should display as a link.
+- Below card panel centrally must read "Not Registered?
+Register Here" and the "Register Here" text must display as a link.

  <details>
 <summary>Login Screenshot (Click for image)</summary>